mrowe/mikerowecode.com/_posts/2003-04-18-PCMCIA-Redhat.md

+---
+layout: post
-PCMCIA and your custom RedHat 9 kernel
+title: PCMCIA and your custom RedHat 9 kernel
+---

 I recently wanted to compile a custom kernel for my RedHat 9 laptop.
 (For some reason, RedHat decided to omit NTFS support from their stock